fenago/ernesto-spark-databricks/Lab_9.md

 PS: Using collect is not recommended if your data is very big.
 When collect is used, all the data is shuffled to the driver node and if there is not enough memory available in the driver node, the job will throw an memory exception error.

 #### Compile and Run
-To run this program from the terminal, simply run the following command.
+To run this program, run the following scala file code in the databricks notebook.
 The program will the then be compiled and executed.

-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.avgRatings"`
+`avgRatings.scala`

 You should have the output in the console with the key-value pairs as shown in the screenshot below.